tessiselated/thread-inventory/README.md

 It has individual login, where a user can populate a personal their personal inventory and a personal shopping list.
 They are also able to open projects and indicate what threads will be used by a project.
 It will then prompt the user to add threads to the shopping list - and indicates which threads (and how much) are currently in the inventory.

 Threads can be marked as "bought" from the shopping list which will then add them to the inventory.
-The inventory view will also show which threads are currently in use by a project - indicating that the amount may be incorrect.
+The inventory view will also show which threads are currently in use by a project - indicating that the amount may be out of date.

 Users can close a project, which will prompt the user to update the amount of each thread left in the inventory.

 ## Environments

-kasunbot was developed with
+thread inventory was developed with
 - OS X El Capitan v 10.11.6
 - ruby 2.3.1
 - sinatra 1.4.7